 - Domestic and international travel may be required.

 Experience: You qualify for this position if you possess one year of specialized experience equivalent to at least the GS-12 level in the Federal service or comparable pay band system related to the work of this position.
-For this position specialized experience is defined as bearing responsibility for the accountability of the collection, managing collections acquisitions and cataloguing, arranging for incoming and outgoing collections loans, and managing staff in the Office of the Registrar in a medium-to-large museum (i.e., setting priorities, assigning work, holding team meetings, and delegating authority to subordinate staff and monitoring performance).
+For this position specialized experience is defined as bearing responsibility for the accountability of the collection, managing collections acquisitions and cataloguing, arranging for incoming and outgoing collections loans, and managing staff in a medium-to-large museum (i.e., setting priorities, assigning work, holding team meetings, and delegating authority to subordinate staff and monitoring performance).

 Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.